Sign Up

 Responding to “friendly” embraces

-The trouble for the rest of the world’s countries, as Denmark now gets to experience first-hand, is that it is still to be determined how, in the absence of law enforcement previously provided by international institutions, they are able to respond effectively to such “friendly” embraces.
+The trouble for the rest of the world’s countries, as Denmark now gets to experience first-hand, is that it is still to be determined how, in the absence of effective law enforcement provided by international institutions, they are able to respond effectively to such “friendly” embraces.

 Simply put, the global reach of American-style M&A transactions is apparently bound to move from the field of corporate battles to the world of nations and entire regions.
 So far, it has already reshaped the U.S. political discourse and its institutions.
 The entire world is next.